grip-on-software/visualization-site/README.md

   files are not passed through to ownCloud from the NGINX or Apache proxy.
 - `control_host`: Domain name of an internal server where secure resources are hosted, including encryption services and access control checks.
 This domain must be accessible through HTTPS from the NGINX or Apache proxy.
+This can be set to an empty string to disable proxy connections to endpoints for encrypting names of developers and checking project group access, as used in some visualizations.
+An empty string also makes the Caddy proxy configuration unusable, so only leave this empty if a portion of the configuration is used.
 - `websocket_server`: Domain name of an external server where a WebSocket for real-time updates of access log analytics is hosted.
 This name should point (possibly via a Caddy proxy) toward the NGINX or Apache proxy that makes the